Increase conversion rate in B2B checkout! This is how it works

 Increase conversion rate with B2B invoice purchase

 Payment by invoice is one of the most popular payment methods among your business customers in Germany.
 For you as a merchant, this payment method is associated with risks, as you first deliver the goods and only receive your money later.
-With Billie Boost you can eliminate many risks and at the same time offer your clientele a convenient payment term.
+With BNPL by Billie you can eliminate many risks and at the same time offer your clientele a convenient payment term.

 B2B checkout process - let customers choose from shipping options.